Who is this article for?

 You are prompted to set up the cloud service connection again.

-- When you select users to monitor, select the Specific Users or Specific Groups option and ensure that the total number of drives included is below the 27,500 drive limit.
+- In the Add Users step of the reauthorization process, select the Specific Users or Specific Groups option and ensure that the total number of drives included is below the 55,000 drive limit.

 Data source is already registered or the email address is not valid